Overall: Traditionalists will be pleased that this wagon is still around, but their power choices have been cut for 2016.

-Seeing as the XC70 is the closest thing you’ll find to a traditional Volvo, it’s no real surprise that it stuck around long after the V70 wagon (that it was based upon) faded into black.
-However it gives buyers a choice of the modern-era XC60 tall wagon, or an XC70 “square back” that’s reminiscent of those brick-like Volvos of old.
-To further complicate matters, both are priced almost identically.
-In the case of the XC70, the desired off-roader effect is achieved by bolting on front and rear skid plates to protect the radiator and running gear from damage, and by hiking up the suspension for an extra couple inches of ground clearance.
-Also like the XC60, the XC70 gets all-new exterior pieces, including front fenders, headlights and LED running lights, grilles and bumpers and redesigned alloy wheels.
-The base 240-horsepower 3.2-liter six-cylinder is connected to a six-speed automatic transmission with a manual-shift mode.
-The only optional engine is the 300-horsepower turbocharged 3.0-liter inline six-cylinder.
-All-wheel-drive is optional for the entry-level 3.2, but is still standard in the performance-oriented T6.
-The XC70’s off-road prowess is further augmented with Hill Descent Control that holds downhill speed to a maximum six mph, while Instant Traction immediately shifts all of the engine’s torque to the rear wheels when launching on a slippery surface.
-The base package includes up-level content such as dual-zone climate control, tilt/telescopic steering wheel, eight-way power driver’s seat, keyless remote entry and an eight-speaker audio system with six-disc CD changer.
-Popular options are bundled into Premier, Premier Plus and Platinum.
-If you have maxed out there, you can still choose from a standalone-options list.
-Depending on which way you go, your XC70 could be decked out with luxo-class goodies such as heated front and rear seats, leather interior, premium 650-watt sound package, hard-drive-based navigation system, power tailgate and adaptive cruise control with collision warning that will help save your bacon if the vehicle ahead suddenly slows.
-Standard this season are rain-sensing wipers, headlight washers and “Tunnel Detection” that automatically flicks on the headlights when encountering any lengthy underpass.
+Volvo’s version of a Subaru Outback finds two forms for 2016: the new V60 Cross Country, and the carryover XC70.
+In both, the off-roader effect is also achieved by bolting on front and rear skid plates to protect the radiator and running gear from damage, and by hiking up the ride height for an extra couple inches of ground clearance.
+However, the XC70 still pips its sibling slightly in cargo room.
+The base engine in the front-wheel-drive T5 is a turbocharged 240-horsepower 2.0-liter four-cylinder connected to an eight-speed automatic transmission.
+For 2016 both an old 3.2-liter and turbocharged 3.0-liter six-cylinders, previously used in all-wheel-drive models, have been replaced.
+The older 2.5-liter turbocharged five-cylinder offers 250 horsepower and is mated with a six-speed automatic transmission under the XC70 T5 AWD.
+The XC70’s off-road prowess is augmented with Hill Descent Control that keeps downhill speed to a maximum six mph, while Instant Traction immediately shifts all of the engine’s torque to the rear wheels when launching on a slippery surface.
+The base package includes up-level content such as dual-zone climate control, tilt/telescopic steering wheel, eight-way power driver’s seat, keyless remote entry and an eight-speaker audio system.
+Depending on which way you go, your XC70 could be decked out with luxo-class goodies such as heated front and rear seats, leather interior, premium 650-watt sound package, hard-drive-based navigation system, power tailgate and adaptive cruise control with collision warning that will help save your bacon if the vehicle ahead suddenly slows or stops.
+Also available are rain-sensing wipers, headlight washers and “Tunnel Detection” that automatically flicks on the headlights when encountering any lengthy underpass.